everlyy/file-uploader/README.md

 # How to Use

+You can use the `install.sh` script to install automatically, or do it yourself with the steps below.

  * Copy `server/config.def.php` to `server/config.php` and edit it for your needs.
  * Copy `client.config.def.py` to `client.config.py` and edit it for your needs.
  * Now upload `server/upload.php` and `config.php` to your host.